nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <!-- Yu Fei -->
 ![UI Interaction for the `show 1` Command](images/ShowSequenceDiagram.png)

+The `show` command was outlined with existing commands which take in indexes.
+It is similar to both the `delete` and `edit` commands, accessing the displayed list in  the `Model` component.

+The `ShowCommandParser` class parses the user input and returns a `ShowCommand` object.
+The `ShowCommand` object then accesses the `Model` component to get the opening at the specified index from the openings list.

+An `Index` is tracked by the model component and updated on every `ShowCommand` execution.
+A `CommandResult` object is then returned to the `LogicManager`.

+The `MainWindow` class then receives the `CommandResult` object and calls the handler `handleShow`.
+The method gets the opening at the specified index from the `LogicManager` which in turn accesses the `ModelManager`.

+A new `OpeningDetailsPanel` is created and displayed to the user.
+The `OpeningDetailsPanel` is a `UiPart` which is a `JavaFX` component.
+The `OpeningDetailsPanel` is created with the retrieved opening.

+A simplified sequence was employed for mouse clicks.
+The `OpeningListPanel` class handles the mouse click event and calls the logic component to set the selected opening.
+The `MainWindow` class then calls the `handleShow` method to recreate the `OpeningDetailsPanel` with the selected opening.

 ### Upcoming keydates feature
 <!-- Anton, Alex -->
 ### Filter by status feature